ISO 9001 Certification Process: A Practical Step-by-Step Guide

 Conformity to ISO 9001

-Conformity to your own documented procedures
+Conformity to internal procedures

 Process effectiveness